lab1092/blender-manual_ja/manual/materials/special_effects/halo.rst

    Dot matrix image texture.

-- Add a material for the billboard, and set it to the type :guilabel:`Halo`.
-Set the :guilabel:`HaloSize` to 0.06 and when you render the scene you should see a grid of white spots.
+- Add a material for the billboard, and set it to the type *Halo*.
+Set the *HaloSize* to 0.06 and when you render the scene you should see a grid of white spots.

 - Add a Texture, then change to the Texture Buttons and make it an image texture.
 When you load your picture and render again you should see some red tinted dots in the grid.

-- Return to the Material Buttons and adjust the :guilabel:`sizeX` parameter to about 0.5 then render again; the text should now be centered on the Billboard.
+- Return to the Material Buttons and adjust the *sizeX* parameter to about 0.5 then render again; the text should now be centered on the Billboard.

 - To remove the white dots, adjust the material color to a dark red and render.
 You should now have only red dots, but the billboard is still too dark.
-To fix this enter EditMode for the board and copy all vertices using the :kbd:`shift-D` shortcut (take care not to move them!).
-Then adjust the brightness with the :guilabel:`Add` value in the MaterialButtons.
+To fix this enter EditMode for the board and copy all vertices using the :kbd:`Shift-D` shortcut (take care not to move them!).
+Then adjust the brightness with the *Add* value in the MaterialButtons.